richchapler/AzureSolutionsDocumentation/docs/DevOps_SynapseDeployment.md

 #### Logic Explained

-* `trigger` specifies that the pipeline should be triggered when there are changes to the `DEV` branch
 * `pool` specifies that the latest Windows virtual machine image should be used for the pipeline
 * `variables` defines several variables that are used throughout the pipeline
 * `jobs` contains the jobs that make up the pipeline; each job has a series of steps that are executed in order